euclidianAce/teal-cli/README.md

  - Extensibility and some more conveniece features
  - Complies to freedesktop standards (the global config file goes to `$XDG_CONFIG_HOME/teal`)

+## Why NOT use this over the official one?
+ - Consider literally everything about this unstable until I make a release for luarocks
+ 	- this won't be for a while
+ - This is extremely catered towards my needs in particular
+ - Features could be introduced in one commit, then removed two commits later for refactoring

 ## Extensibility
 You can add your own commands to the cli by putting a .lua file that returns a specially formatted module (Docs coming eventually™) in `$XDG_CONFIG_HOME/teal/commands`.
 Additionally, some useful modules are exposed through the `tlcli` namespace.
 In particular `tlcli.fs`, `tlcli.util`, and `tlcli.loader` will probably be the most useful externally.